 Together we create and uphold an environment that celebrates inclusivity, anti-oppression, privacy, and positivity.

 If you need support talking about these guidelines, please reach out to staff at the Circulation & Help Desk to share strategies with you.

 If you have questions about these guidelines, please email the Barnard Library at firstname.lastname@example.org.
 A member of the Management Team will respond to you.

-If you experience discriminatory or harassing behavior, you may make a report to Molree Williams-Lendor, Executive Director of Equity and Title IX Coordinator, through the Equity Office website.
-If you include your name in the report, Molree Williams-Lendor will follow up to share resources and support.
+If you experience discriminatory or harassing behavior, you may make a report to either Alicia Lawrence, the Interim Title IX Coordinator, or Madeline Camacho, the Associate Director of Community Standards & Investigations / Deputy Title IX Coordinator, through the Equity Office website reporting form.
+If you include your name in the report, the Office will follow up to share resources and support.